yunqingshaw/exercise/README.md

-#This is the webpage for the exercise of week 4
+# This is the webpage for the exercise of week 4

-##By Yunqing Xiao
+## By Yunqing Xiao

--a
+- a
--b
+- b
--c
+- c
--d
+- d